Steps to Developing a Collaborative Project

 Try to find something which will enrich an already existing part of your

-curriculum rather than inventing an entirely new activity.
+curriculum rather then inventing an entirely new activity.

-The more aligned your project is with regular teaching objectives and national
+The more aligned with regular teaching objectives and national standards,

-standards, the more success you will have in finding other teachers to
+the more success you will have in finding other teachers to participate.

 Make sure that you share any data you collect and results from the project